 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, rank and size must agree on all processes.

-${f root}$ Process to hold the final sum, or -1 to make it available on all processes.
+root Process to hold the final value, or -1 to make it available on all processes.